Doulton British Berkefeld Stainless Steel Gravity + Ultra Sterasyl Ceramic Filters vs LMNT Recharge Electrolyte Mix

 Doulton British Berkefeld Stainless Steel Gravity + Ultra Sterasyl Ceramic Filters (mid, $200–$350) vs LMNT Recharge Electrolyte Mix (mid, $45–$59) - different tools for different jobs (see the per-product details below).

-Compared on 0 shared specs · same category (supplement).
+Compared on 0 shared specs · cross-category comparison (environment vs supplement).

 These are close picks.
 Both score in the same range.
 The right call depends on buyer profile - read the per-buyer recommendations below.